Watts-College/crj-507-spring-2024/index.md

 #### Lab Review Sessions

-For each lab, there will be a review session a few days after the assignment is due.
+For each lab, there will be a review session after the assignment is due.
 In these sessions I will go over the solutions in the lab.
+This provides an opportunity for you to ask questions as I work through the code for the lab.
+NOTE: Since we will be discussing the solutions for the labs, you will not be able to turn in a lab assignment after the review session.
+I understand that things come up that interfere with assignments, but the best way to prevent this situation is to start early on the assignment.
+This is why I will hold the review sessions after the labs are due: so that we can discuss the code and you can start working on the next assignment as soon as possible.

 Use the following link to sign-up for the [Lab Review Sessions](https://calendly.com/jacobtnyoung/crj-507-lab-review-session).

 ### Discussion Topics (10%)